josdem/hugo/content/techtalk/spring/spring_boot_sse_client.md

 categories = ["techtalk", "code"]
 +++

 In this technical post we will see how to consume an event stream using [Sever-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) in a Spring Webflux application.
-Please read this previous [Spring Webflux Basics](/techtalk/spring/spring_boot_sse) before conitnue with this information.
+Please read this previous [Spring Boot Server-sent Events](/techtalk/spring/spring_boot_sse) before conitnue with this information.
 Then, let’s create a new Spring Boot project with Webflux and Lombok as dependencies:

 ```bash
 spring init --dependencies=webflux,lombok --language=java --build=gradle spring-boot-sse-client